sketchplugins/plugin-directory/README.md

 - [wireframr](https://github.com/chewbecky/wireframr), by chewbecca: Sketch Plugin to change your high-fidelity screendesign to simple wireframes.
 - [Icons → Code](https://github.com/Sugarcode-Team/icons-to-code-sketch-plugin-live), by Sugarcode: Export Icons as vector-perfect code components for Android, React, ReactNative, Angular, Vue, TTF, EPS, PDF, Custom components and more.
 - [Colors → Code](https://github.com/Sugarcode-Team/colors-to-code-sketch-plugin-live), by Sugarcode: Export Colors as organized Stylesheets for Android, CSS, Less, SCSS, Sass, React, ReactNative, Stylus, PostCSS and CSS Crush.
+- [Library Inventory](https://github.com/tijmenvangurp/library-inventory), by Gurp, Tijmen van: List all symbols that a selected document is using from an external library
 - [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
-- [Library Inventory](https://github.com/tijmenvangurp/library-inventory), by Gurp, Tijmen van: List all symbols that a selected document is using from an external library
 - [Detach Out of Sync Text Styles](https://github.com/tijmenvangurp/detach-out-of-sync-text-styles), by Tijmen van Gurp: Detach all out of sync text styles from a chosen sketch library.
-- [Genus](https://github.com/keplerlab/genus), by Kepler Lab: A sketch plugin for exporting prototype website (static html css) from your sketch designs
-- [Slint](https://github.com/nusability/slint), by Johannes Nanninga: A linter for Sketch files
+- [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Export Flat Svgs](https://github.com/KevinGutowski/ExportFlatSVGs), by Kevin Gutowski: Flatten text within SVGs on export.
 - [Sync with Library](https://github.com/oodesign/sync-with-library), by oodesign: Easily replace local symbols and layer & text styles with library ones.
 - [Isometry](https://github.com/maxkonovalov/Isometry), by Max Konovalov: Create isometric projections from layers
 - [Copy Updater](https://github.com/lizhengDesign/Sketch-CopyUpdater), by Li Zheng: A Sketch plugin that updates copy based on selected JSON
-- [Light/dark Switch](https://github.com/chaos-machine/switch-theme), by Tudor Teisanu: Switch artboards' theme
 - [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
 - [Sketch Foundation](https://github.com/13protons/sketch-foundation), by Alan Languirand: Toggle layer visibility for all matching layer names on any artboard to create foundational layers like notes and guides more manageable.
+- [Paste to Fill](https://github.com/tgfjt/sketch-paste-to-fill#readme), by tgfjt: Paste your image from clipboard, to fill layer.
 - [Fill Updater](https://github.com/lizhengDesign/Sketch-FillUpdater), by Li Zheng: Fill shapes or symbols with content of selected artboards.
+- [Light/dark Switch](https://github.com/chaos-machine/switch-theme), by Tudor Teisanu: Switch artboards' theme
 - [Rename Text Layers by Style](https://github.com/okaybueno/rename-text-layers-by-style), by Alexander Gerund: Rename all text layers based on the name of the text style assigned.
-- [DarkModeSystem](https://github.com/BDiogo/DarkMode-System), by BDiogo: Apply a Dark Theme to your Project
+- [GxDesignOps](https://github.com/genexuslabs/sketchdesignops), by Gastón Milano: Sketch Plugin For GeneXus internal use
+- [copycat](https://github.com/azhsetiawan/sketch-copycat), by Ashar Setiawan: sketch plugin
+- [represent.](https://getrepresent.com), by Swipe Circus: Present your UX/UI Designs lightning fast on client's devices without leaving Sketch. 📲
+- [Mupixa](https://github.com/mupixa/sketch-plugin-mupixa), by www.mupixa.com: Mupixa allows you to leverage the full potential of your prototypes by conducting usability research fast and effortlessly.
+- [SVG Bem](https://github.com/mLihs/svg-bem), by mLihs: A Plugin for SVG export to convert IDs to Classes, create BEM Styled Naming Based on Layers.
+Uses SVGO to compresse and Clean up SVGs, right when you export them.
+Based on the SVGO Compressor Plugin
+- [Install Library Bundle](https://github.com/bomberstudios/install-library-bundle), by Ale Muñoz: Installs a bunch of shared Sketch Libraries at once, because life is too short for clicking links.
+- [Artboard History](https://github.com/jan-patrick/sketch_artboard-history), by Jan Schneider: A Sketch plugin to switch faster between your latest artboards.
+- [Case Converter](https://github.com/ozgurgunes/Sketch-Case-Converter), by Özgür Güneş: Convert text layers, symbols or all instances of a symbol.
+- [Flat Export](https://github.com/TheSonOfThomp/sketch-flat-export), by Adam Thompson: Use this plugin to batch export layers to a single folder.
+- [Symbol States](https://github.com/ozgurgunes/Sketch-Symbol-States), by Ozgur Gunes: A Sketch plugin which saves overrides of a symbol instance as states to be applyable on another instance of that symbol later.
+- [Sketch Data Faker](https://github.com/paintedbicycle/sketch-data-faker), by paintedbicycle: A Sketch data plugin providing data for you mockups from Faker.js
+- [Unsplash](https://www.sketch.com/extensions/plugins/unsplash/), by Sketch BV: Unsplash Data Provider plugin, for Sketch 52+.
+- [Browser Preview](https://github.com/lukasoppermann/browser-preview), by Lukas Oppermann: Quickly preview an artboard in your browser.
+- [SVGO Compressor](https://sketch.com/extensions/plugins/svgo-compressor/), by Sketch BV: A Plugin that compresses SVG assets using SVGO, right when you export them.
+This Plugin requires Sketch 3.8.
+- [LaTeX Sketch Plugin](https://github.com/heytitle/latex-sketch-plugin), by heytitle: This plugin brings LaTeX functionalities to Sketch, and allows us to directly write mathematical formulas
+- [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
 - [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
+- [Genus](https://github.com/keplerlab/genus), by Kepler Lab: A sketch plugin for exporting prototype website (static html css) from your sketch designs
+- [Slint](https://github.com/nusability/slint), by Johannes Nanninga: A linter for Sketch files
+- [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates
 - [Sketch Ignore](https://github.com/theboi/sketch-ignore), by Ryan The: s
 - [IcanIcon](https://github.com/Sugarcode-Team/icanicon-live-sketch-plugin), by Sugarcode: icanicon.io allows you to keep your icon libraries in sync with your Design System.
-- [GxDesignOps](https://github.com/genexuslabs/sketchdesignops), by Gastón Milano: Sketch Plugin For GeneXus internal use
 - [Sketch Webgl](https://github.com/endswithak/sketch-webgl), by endswithak:
 - [Toggle Pixel Fitting](https://github.com/KevinGutowski/PixelFit), by KevinGutowski: A simple plugin to change your pixel fitting preference.
 - [Sketch Plugin Snap to 8pt Grid](https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid), by Misha: A Sketch plugin which helps with snapping layer properties to the 8 point grid.